 South to Xilitla

-So I left a little late yesterday from Santiago, rebelling against any schedule now that I'm free for the foreseeable future.
-I filled up the big BMW's tank up at the local Pemex with "Roja" (premium gas) to the tune of nearly 500 pesos, which at the current valuation is almost $30 U.S.!
-Wow, I wasn't expecting that, but Mexico had had an almost 30% jump in fuel prices since my last visit.
+So I left a little late from Santiago, rebelling against any schedule now that I'm free for the foreseeable future.
+I filled up the big BMW's tank at the local Pemex with "Roja" (premium gas) to the tune of nearly 500 pesos, which at the current valuation is about $25 U.S.!
+Mexico had had an almost 30% jump in fuel prices since my last visit, but I was shocked to pay more than I did in the U.S. compared to previous trips.
+I had been told there were riots and protests around Mexico at the instant price jump, but it appears the days of inexpensive gasoline are over.

 Having ridden in Mexico many times now, I never cease to be amazed at the continuous challenges as one rides.
-It's like watching an insane video game of sorts as something happens on the road, the roadside, or just off the road.
+It's like watching an insane video game of sorts, as something happens on the road, on the roadside, or just off the road.
 It's never boring, always exciting or threatening, and always when least expected.
-If you ARE bored, then you’re probably 30 seconds away from a near death experience involving a chicken, a wheelbarrow, a scooter, a donkey, a tractor, a goat or a herd, a semi, a bus, an old truck, a new car, a large pothole, a sugarcane truck and a man with a machete.
+If you are bored, then you’re probably 30 seconds away from a near death experience involving a chicken, a wheelbarrow, a scooter, a donkey, a tractor, a goat or a herd of goats, a semi, a bus, an old truck, a new car, a large pothole, a sugarcane truck and a man with a machete.
 That said, I stayed focused as much as possible but still had a few harrowing moments.

-As the day progressed, the trip was made a bit more beautiful and a bit more sad by the fluttering wings of thousands of butterflies.
+As the day progressed, the trip was made both a bit more beautiful and a bit more sad by the fluttering wings of thousands of butterflies.
 The majority were yellow, with a few monarchs thrown in.
 They all traveled from the right side of the road to the left, something I found fascinating.
-As I plowed through them killing hundreds, I never saw any deviation of movement from the right to the left.
-Maybe they were being sucked gently into the hurricane forming to the east.
+As I plowed through them, killing hundreds, I never saw any deviation of movement from the right to the left.
+Maybe they were being sucked gently into the hurricane that was forming to the east, or my left.
 No matter what, it sucked for a bunch of them.

 Of note, one thing I did learn today is that you DO NOT STOP for school buses loading and unloading.
 As I was flying down the narrow two lane road in the country, in the opposite lane I saw a school bus with flashing yellow lights, so I slowed to a crawl.
 The bus stopped with flashing lights and kids begin to pile off.
 As I sat, I was almost rear-ended by a speeding vehicle from behind which scared the crap out of me.
 I gunned it and watched in the rearview, as not a single car slowed down for the school bus.
 Lesson learned.

 With the two boys on my heels, I wandered into a small garage and up some steps directly into a beautiful apartment.
 The boys and I shouted “hola!” to no answer.
 Just as I turned to walk out, a lady came breathlessly running up the steps.
 She was the owner, Elizabeth, and spoke no English but was sweet and kind.
-She had several new apartments, each complete with kitchenette and two bedrooms.
-They were 300 pesos a night, roughly $16 U.S. That was 1/5 the price of the other hotels I’d found.
+She had several new apartments in the building, each complete with kitchenette and two bedrooms.
+They were 300 pesos a night, or roughly $15 U.S. That was 1/5 the price of the other hotels I’d found.
 The room was great and ten minutes later she brought me a large glass of limonada, ice cold and delicious!

 Luckily the hotel's small garage had room enough to squeeze my bike in for the night, the security of my motorcycle always a priority.